Bundoran: How a Remote Irish Village Turned International Surfing Destination

 - Travel Insurance | You might need to buy travel insurance before visiting Ireland.
 Heymondo has a nifty app to help you get the assistance you need while on the go.

 All had been conveniently organised by a surfing school I had found online.
 The package included transportation, accommodation and surf lessons.
 I showed up at a meeting point in Dublin Friday evening and a bus shipped me and a bunch of strangers to the other side of the country.

 After four hours on the winding roads of Ireland, the group arrived in Bundoran.
 The bus parked in front of our accommodation, an old building with an elegant 19th century facade.
 The building was a surf lodge painted in white and pastel green, while characterised inside with shabby sofas, a creaking wooden staircase and paper thin walls.
 BUT, it offered an amazing sea view over the bay.

 I had booked a private room to get as much sleep as I could realistically get and packed my favourite earplugs, the wax ones that blocked ANY sounds.

-A Glimpse Into “The Brighton Of Ireland”
+A Glimpse into “The Brighton Of Ireland”

 The surf lodge was in a part of town known today as Bundoran’s West End.
-It owed its name to being located west of the bridge over the Bradoge River, the river that flew (or trickled) through the town into the sea.
+It owed its name to being located west of the bridge over the Bradoge River, the river that flowed (or trickled) through the town into the sea.

 Walking through the West End, the little seaside resort had an eerie feeling to it at first.
 Derelict buildings and faded walls, a deserted Main Street and a crumbling church.
 I was drawn to the peeling facade of the Ulster Tourist House.
 Standing lifeless on the other side of the street, this grand building took me back to a time when Bundoran had begun to change.